 1. Embed a new culture in your organization

 While the wearable technology trend is moving upwards, many people may still be behind the curve, including your staff.
-Before you embark on incorporating wearable technology in your strategy, educate people in your company on what’s out there and get them familiar with the most popular gadgets – how they work, their benefits, and how they can align with your business model and corporate vision.
+Before you embark on incorporating wearable technology in your strategy, educate people with the help of sites like MoneyBrighter in your company on what’s out there and get them familiar with the most popular gadgets – how they work, their benefits, and how they can align with your business model and corporate vision.
 Pass around one of the products on the market and let your team test it out for a week.

 2. Tailor your online and mobile content for wearable devices